-- A VFM Statement is in place which sets out the principles of VFM and how it applies to the specific aims of the Council and the District.
-This acts as guidance to enable Officers to demonstrate how they deliver VFM. - This has been enhanced by the requirement for an explicit demonstration of VFM to be an integral part of proposals for service development and restructures, etc - A VFM test is included in the Capital Evaluation process. - An annual VFM report published alongside the Accounts and Financial Statements; this sets out case studies to demonstrate how VFM has been achieved.
+- A VFM test is included in the Capital Evaluation process - Explicit demonstration of VFM is being introduced in proposals for service development and restructures, etc. - An annual VFM report published alongside the Accounts and Financial Statements; this sets out case studies to demonstrate how VFM has been achieved.
 (This is a new Report which will be presented to the Finance and Management Committee in July 2020). - B. The Council complies with the CIPFA statement on the Role of the Chief Finance Officer in Local Government. - Evidence of compliance is reported annually to the Audit Sub-Committee. - C. The Leadership Team demonstrates in its actions and behaviours responsibility for governance and internal control.